MaureenOlum/AFC-Intro-to-Data-Analytics-Group-Project/README.md

 ## Acknowledgments:
-To my team members: Deborah Bazuaye and Oluwasola Awotunde To Brian Mukeswe Our Instructor
+To my team members: Deborah Bazuaye and Oluwasola Awotunde To Our Instructor: Brian Mukeswe